Real Estate Company Models

 “Flat Fee” companies charge a flat fee per transaction.
 I have little knowledge of how these companies work, though I do know that there can be additional fees not advertised by the company.
 If you are a new agent and find the flat fee appealing, make sure the company provides you with their fee structures for additional items and support.
 It might be helpful to ask for a copy of the monthly bill for an agent at the same production level as you.
 Also, ask to see their in-house training schedule or about their mentoring and coaching programs to help you get your business going.

 As an agent, it is important to work for a company that mirrors your values and will assist you in reaching your goals.
 Ask to attend a weekly sales meeting to see how the agents and management interact.
 When selecting a company consider how you want to generate your business.
 Do you want to have the opportunity for unlimited income by generating your own leads or do you want to be dependent on the company or team to provide you leads at a cost?
 Do you want to be a stakeholder in the company and be involved in business decisions for the company or do you want to be at the mercy of the owners or stockholders?
+Do you want to be using Real Estate CRM to help make your job easier?
 Do you want the potential for passive income or limited to only commission income?
 These are all very important questions to ask yourself before deciding on a real estate company.
-It’s also important to understand that being a real estate agent means working hard, regardless of the brokerage you work for.
-You can’t just rely on your brokerage and you need to figure out and find new innovations for yourself; for example, this expired listing lead generation software allows you to find expired listing leads that can be the most profitable prospecting data tool in a realtor’s toolkit.
-This is what separates you from other agents and allows you to succeed in the industry.

 If you think Keller Williams is a good fit for you, please register on my recruiting site and I will give you a call and answer any questions you may have about Keller Williams or the real estate business.